Multistage Mixed Precision Iterative Refinement: The MSIR algorithm

 Figures \ref{fig:intro_e1}, \ref{fig:intro_e5}, and \ref{fig:intro_e16} show results for condition numbers $10^1, 10^5$, and $10^{16}$, respectively.
 The red, blue, and green lines in the figures show the behavior of the forward error \verb|ferr| (red), normwise relative backward error \verb|nbe| (blue), and componentwise relative backward error \verb|cbe| (green).
-The dotted black line shows the value of the working precision $u$.
-If there is a switch in TSIR, the step at which it happened is marked with a star.
-If TSIR uses both SGMRES-IR and GMRES-IR, then there are two stars: the first one is for SGMRES-IR, the latter one is for GMRES-IR.
+The dotted black line shows the value of the initial working precision $u$.
+If there is a switch in MSIR, the step at which it happened is marked with a star.
+For instance, if MSIR uses both SGMRES-IR and GMRES-IR, then there are two stars: the first one marks the switch from SIR to SGMRES-IR and the second one marks the switch from SGMRES-IR to GMRES-IR.

+For figures in this study, forward error is calculated as $\|\hat{x}-x\|_\infty/\|x\|_\infty$.
+The normwise relative backward error for $\hat{x}$ is calculated as whereas for the computation of the componentwise relative backward error, is used.

-The number of refinement steps performed by SIR, SGMRES-IR, GMRES-IR, and TSIR for these matrices are presented in Table \ref{tab:intro}.
+The number of refinement steps performed by SIR, SGMRES-IR, GMRES-IR, and MSIR for these matrices are presented in Table \ref{tab:intro}.
 For SIR, the number in each row gives the number of refinement steps.
 For SGMRES-IR and GMRES-IR, the number of parenthetical elements gives the total number of refinement steps, and element $i$ in the list gives the number of GMRES iterations performed in refinement step $i$.
 For example, $(3,4)$ indicates that 2 refinement steps were performed, the first of which took 3 GMRES iterations and the second of which took 4.
-For the TSIR column, the data for SIR, SGMRES-IR, and GMRES-IR is comma-separated.
+For the MSIR column, the data for SIR, SGMRES-IR, and GMRES-IR is comma-separated.
 For example, $2, (2)$ indicates that 2 SIR steps were performed, the algorithm then switched to SGMRES-IR, and performed 1 SGMRES-IR step which required 2 GMRES iterations.
 Since there is no second set of parentheses, this indicates that there was no switch to GMRES-IR.
-In all columns, a dash denotes that the algorithm failed to converge using the maximum number of refinement steps $i_{max} = 10$.
+In all columns, a dash denotes that the algorithm diverged or made no progress; to enable a fair comparison, in our experiments we set $i_{max}$ to be a very high value (here $i_{max}=2000$) in order to allow all approaches that eventually converge sufficient time to do so.